-• Create your own timeline and biography to use as an example.
-Be courageous and vulnerable when developing.
+• Create your own timeline to use as an example.
+Be courageous and vulnerable when developing your timeline.

-15/15 Developing Your Timeline Introduce the activity with the following statement: You are your story.
+15/15 Developing Your Timeline Introduce the My Story activity with the following statement: You are your story.
 It contains plots, characters and themes.
 This exercise is an opportunity for you to become more conscious of your story and create a map of personal changes and transitions that you have experienced so far.
-By the end, you will be able to tell your "leadership story," which can be used in interviews and for introductions to a wide variety of audiences.
 WS Utilize blank paper and colored pencils, markers or crayons to draw a timeline (or continuum) that reflects the story of your life.
-In thinking about your past, please think about parts of your background that are foundational to your identity and major moments that have shaped who you are today.

-Also think about times when things went well and you reached a "peak" or times when things did not go well and you hit a "valley."
-Think about things that make you proud, have shaped who you are, or contributed to your personal development..

-Be as creative as you want in your timeline.
+In thinking about your past, please think about major moments that have shaped who you are today.
+Also think about times that went well and you reached a "peak" or times when things did not go well and you hit a "valley."
+Fac Note Be as creative as you want in your timeline.
 It can be a historical timeline, an actual map, or a set of drawings that represent your major life moments.